techiaith/cydran-normaleiddio/README.md

 * 'se (tasai/petasai)
 * sgen (does gen/oes gen)

-As the component only works on a single token basis, it is not possible to use the wider context of the wordform to apropriately normalise it.
+As the component only works on a single token basis, it is not possible to use the wider context of the wordform to appropriately normalise it.

-The best solution for ambiguous wordforms would be to annotate enough spoken texts that contain them, and then train a model that can distinguish between them, or tag them differently to aid disambiguation.

-Nevertheless, this is an important step towards that.
+The most appropriate solution for dealing with ambiguous wordforms would be to annotate enough texts containing those forms, and then train a model that can distinguish between them, or tag them differently to aid disambiguation.
+This is an important step towards that goal.

 ### What should be normalised and what form should the norm take?
 We need further research to better understand what type of normalisation is appropriate for the Welsh language, and whether it is appropriate to include several different types of normalisation within the same component.